jwhitbeck/gcal-to-org/README.md

 On the first run, it will open an OAUTH window in your default browser and cache your OAUTH tokens to disk.
 On subsequent runs, it simply uses the cached credentials and behaves like any other CLI tool.

+## Obtaining Google API credentials

+You need to register gcal-to-org as an application yourself to obtain a _Client ID_ and _Client secret_.

+Go to the Google API Manager and create a new project under any name.

+Within that project, enable the "Calendar" API.
+There should be a searchbox where you can just enter those terms.

+In the sidebar, select "Credentials" and then create a new "OAuth Client ID".
+The application type is "Other".

+You’ll be prompted to create a OAuth consent screen first.
+Fill out that form however you like.

+Finally you should have a _Client ID_ and a _Client secret_.
+Provide these in the config below.

 ## Emacs integration